Winter Family Adventure

 With the start of the rainy season emerges Phantom Falls, a beautiful and ephemeral waterfall in the North Table Mountain Ecological Reserve in Oroville.
 Unlike other year-round waterfalls in the area, Phantom Falls only flows after a lot of rain.
 It’s a beautiful image, and well worth bundling up for.
 There’s no official trail, so bring a GPS, maybe only the older kids, and a willingness for a little adventure.
 Get ready for a spectacular view.

 Dine at Foodie Café

-With a focus on local vendors for their meats, produce, and breads, as well as a love of fresh and wholesome ingredients, Foodie Cafe creates over-the-top breakfasts, sandwiches, burgers, and milkshaes like nothing you have ever eaten!
-Enjoy breakfast and lunch on Saturdays from 7:30am-2pm or lunch and dinner Tuesday through Friday from 11am-8pm.
+With a focus on local vendors for their meats, produce, and breads, as well as a love of fresh and wholesome ingredients, Foodie Café creates over-the-top breakfasts, sandwiches, burgers, and milkshaes like nothing you have ever eaten!

 Next, spend a few hours at Chico’s Gateway Science Museum, which focuses on the exploration of science and natural history in the Butte County region and beyond.
 Stay warm while you enjoy the interactive and rotating exhibits.

 Head up to Paradise for Paradise on Ice, the annual outdoor ice skating rink.
 Since 2013, Paradise on Ice has been a go-to winter activity for people living in Butte County.
 Open daily (weather dependent) from mid-November through mid-January, Paradise on Ice features open skate, special theme nights, and other events.